aws-samples/sample-aws-appsync-bedrock-chatbot-terraform/tech-blog-outline.md

 Our architecture follows serverless best practices, with each component handling a specific responsibility:

 1. **AWS AppSync**: Provides the GraphQL API layer with real-time capabilities through subscriptions
-2. **AWS Lambda**: Contains the business logic for message handling and Bedrock integration
+2. **AWS Lambda**: Contains the business logic for message handling, authentication, and Bedrock integration
-3. **Amazon DynamoDB**: Stores conversation and message data with efficient access patterns
+3. **Amazon DynamoDB**: Stores conversation, message, and user data with efficient access patterns
 4. **Amazon Bedrock**: Provides the foundation model for AI-powered responses
+5. **AWS Secrets Manager**: Securely stores JWT secrets for authentication
-5. **Terraform**: Manages the infrastructure as code for consistent deployments
+6. **Terraform**: Manages the infrastructure as code for consistent deployments

 [Architecture Diagram]